kazo0/kazo0.github.io/docs/_posts/2024-02-13-toolkit-tuesday-drawerflyout.md

 ## Styles

-The Uno Toolkit provides a set of pre-built styles that can be used as the `FlyoutPresenterStyle` of a `Flyout` to create a `DrawerFlyoutPresenter` experience.
+The Uno Toolkit provides a set of pre-built styles that can be used as the `FlyoutPresenterStyle` of a `Flyout` to create a drawer-like experience.
 These styles are:

 - `LeftDrawerFlyoutPresenterStyle` (OpenDirection=Right)
 - `TopDrawerFlyoutPresenterStyle` (OpenDirection=Down)